lespalt/iRon/README.md

 ## Bug reports and feature requests

 If you encounter a problem, please file a github issue and I'll do my best to address it.
-Pull requests are welcome too, of course.
+Pull requests with fixes are welcome too, of course.

 If you'd like to see a specific feature added, feel free to file a github issue as well.
 If it's something small, I may actually get to it :-)